Nielsen sticks with subscriber report challenged by ESPN

-BRIEF-Barclays Plc's Asia-Pacific Chief Executive Andy Jones stepping down - FT citing memo

-* Barclays Plc's Asia-Pacific chief executive Andy Jones is stepping down - FT citing memo
+KANPUR, India Skipper Eoin Morgan and batting mainstay Joe Root engineered England's easy chase to secure their seven-wicket victory against India in the first Twenty20 International on Thursday.

-LOS ANGELES Nov 4 The Nielsen ratings agency on Friday reaffirmed a report about U.S. pay television customers that was challenged by Walt Disney Co's ESPN sports network.
+LOS ANGELES The Nielsen ratings agency on Friday reaffirmed a report about U.S. pay-television customers that was challenged by Walt Disney Co's ESPN sports network.

-Media reports said the Nielsen data suggested ESPN lost 621,000 subscribers from a month earlier.
-Neither Nielsen or ESPN released the numbers publicly, but ESPN questioned the accuracy of the findings.
+Media reports said the Nielsen data, which showed a decline in subscriptions for most cable networks, suggested ESPN lost 621,000 subscribers from a month earlier.
+Neither Nielsen nor ESPN released the numbers publicly, but ESPN questioned the accuracy of the findings.

 Disney shares fell nearly 1 percent on Friday to close at $92.45 on the New York Stock Exchange.